Cyberpunk (role-playing game): Setting

 Cyberpunk exists within its own fictional timeline, which splits from the real world in the 1980s.
 The timeline has been extended with each major edition of the game, from the first edition set in 2013 to Cyberpunk Red set in 2045.

+The main location of Cyberpunk is the fictional Night City, situated on the West Coast of the United States, where the real life city of Morro Bay is located.
+With a population of five million, it presents a stratified society of gang warfare, corporate rivalries, and political machinations in which the players must survive.

 The backstory for Cyberpunk begins with the United States becoming embroiled in a major conflict in Central America in the 1980s.
 This conflict ends in a military coup and causes a significant economic collapse.
 As a result, the Soviet Union is itself preserved from collapse, and the European Common Market and Japan emerge as global superpowers.
 In tandem with economic collapse, other disasters have wreaked havoc across the globe, including food blights and devastating famines, as well as the destruction of entire regions of land as a consequence of war.
 By the late 1990s, the Middle East has become a radioactive desert in the fallout of nuclear conflict.

 With the lack of government and police enforcement due to the Central American wars and subsequent economic collapse, casual violence has become endemic in many parts of the world.
 At the same time, megacorporations have risen to power and fight amongst themselves for dominance, and orbital habitats have begun to develop and form into independent states, both causes and symptoms of the increasing fracturing of civilization.
 Bioengineering, against a backdrop of warfare, has resulted in the rapid development of cybernetic prosthetics and direct human-machine interfaces, and many now suffer from "technoshock", an inability to cope with a world of synthetic muscle tissue, organic circuits, and designer drugs.

-The main location for Cyberpunk is the fictional Night City, situated on the West Coast of the United States between Los Angeles and San Francisco.
-With a population of five million, it presents a stratified society of gang warfare, corporate rivalries, and political machinations in which the players must survive.

 System

 The rules of Cyberpunk are built on R. Talsorian's Interlock system.
 A core game mechanic is the concept of Difficulty Values, used to gauge whether a player succeeds or fails at any given task.
 A player takes the value of their most appropriate character attribute, adds the values of any relevant skills or modifiers, and then finally adds the value of a ten-sided die roll.
 In order to succeed, they must beat the Difficulty Value assigned to the task by the gamemaster.
 Cyberpunk was one of the first tabletop games to use this concept.